mlpack/mlpack4_joss/paper.md

 In accordance with the vision document [@mlpack2021vision], the majority of the refactoring and redesign work focused on reducing dependencies and compilation overhead.
-This has motivated the replacement of the [Boost](https://www.boost.org) C++ libraries, upon which mlpack previously depended upon, with lightweight alternatives including [cereal](https://github.com/USCILab/cereal) for serialization.
+This has motivated the replacement of the [Boost](https://www.boost.org) C++ libraries, upon which mlpack previously depended, with lightweight alternatives including [cereal](https://github.com/USCILab/cereal) for serialization.
 The entire neural network module was refactored to avoid the use of Boost (amounting to an almost complete rewrite).